microsoft/CromwellOnAzure/docs/contributing.md

 - Making full use of modern C# conventions such as omitting type name or using object initalizer for the [`new` keyword](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/new-operator#constructor-invocation) and using modern operators such as [is](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/is) (ex: `vnetAndSubnet is not null` instead of `vnetAndSubnet != null`)
 - Using [Asynchronous Programming](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) to effectively allocate resources and block as little as possible.

-We also ask contributors to plaese update the docs if you add a flag to Configuration.cs.
+We also ask contributors to please update the docs if you add a flag to Configuration.cs.

 #### Setting up a Private VNet
 TODO: REPLACE THIS SECTION WITH LINK TO PRIVATE VNET DOC ONCE JONATHON PUSHES IT.

-Deploying Cromwell on Azure in a Private Virtual Network ensures a secure self contained deployment with no public endpoints.
+Deploying Cromwell on Azure in a Private Virtual Network ensures a secure self-contained deployment with no public endpoints.
 This deployment expects you to have already created a number of your own resources hooked up to the VNet.

 Azure resources to manually set up (must all be deployed in same region):
 - Virtual Network (with Managed PostgreSQL subnet if applicable) and Network Security Group
-- A VM in the virtual network to use at a bridge machine.
+- A VM in the virtual network to use as a bridge machine.
 (You won't be able to run Cromwell on Azure from your local machine with the Private VNet.)
 - Azure Batch account with private endpoint
 - CosmosDB with private endpoint
 - Azure Storage account with private endpoint